smelly-python/smelly-python/README.md

 smelly-python will run the following command: `pylint {src} --output-format:json:report.json,text:grade.txt --exit-zero` where `src` it the previously mentioned input directory from the command.

 In order to further customize the running of pylint, use the `.pylintrc` file to configure pylint.

+# Using in github actions
+The tool has been designed to be run in a github action using [smelly-my-pr](https://github.com/marketplace/actions/smelly-python-smell-my-pr).
+The action will automatically post the output of the tool to your github pull requests and add a summary to the job.